OronNadiv/drnadiv.com/content/blog/2019-10-30/index.md

 id: 'oiusfoiuser'
 title: 'Sugar, Sugar, Sugar'
 date: '2019-10-30T00'
 description: 'My daughter often comes home complaining that other kids have yummier lunches than her (granola bars, cookies, juice, etc).
-And I know the pain of...'
+And I know the pain of packing a wholesome lunch and having it come back untouched.
+It’s so hard to avoid the ubiquity of processed, sugar-laden foods--they are everywhere and we eat WAY too much of it!'
 featuredImage: './featured.jpg'
 ---